On Mirzakhani's twist torus conjecture: Flat twist tori

 Applying this to our context, we immediately get the following strengthening of Proposition \ref{prop:avgtoriequid}:

 \begin{corollary} With all notation as in Proposition \ref{prop:avgtoriequid}, there is a set $Z \subset \RR$ of zero density such that

 as $t \to \infty$ outside of $Z$. \end{corollary}

 Forni also proved that if $\nu$ is especially nice, then the set $Z$ is empty.
-Recall that a {horospherical measure} $\nu$ is one that is supported in a leaf of the unstable foliation of $g_t$ on a stratum $\cQ\subset \QoM_g$, is absolutely continuous with respect to the canonical affine measure on the leaf, has continuous density, and has conditional measures along horocycle orbits equal to the restriction of one-dimensional Lebesgue measures.\footnote{ Theorem 1.6 in Forni's paper is stated for the stable foliation, but clearly applies to the unstable.}
+Recall that a {horospherical measure} $\nu$ is one that is supported in a leaf of the unstable foliation of $g_t$ on a stratum $\cQ^1\subset \QoM_g$, is absolutely continuous with respect to the canonical affine measure on the leaf, has continuous density, and has conditional measures along horocycle orbits equal to the restriction of one-dimensional Lebesgue measures.

 \begin{proof}[Proof of Theorem \ref{thm: horospheres equi}] From the definitions and the fact that $\cO$ is a piecewise real-analytic homeomorphism on unstable leaves that takes earthquake flow to horocycle flow in a time-preserving fashion (Theorems \ref{thm:ortho homeo} and \ref{thm:conjugacy}), we see that if $\sigma$ is a horospherical probability measure supported on $\cP H_{ \gamma}(\bfh)$ (in the sense of \S\ref{sec:horospheres}), then $\cO_*\sigma$ is horospherical with support $\cQ H_{ \gamma}(\bfh)$ (in the sense above).
 Similarly, if $\sigma$ is a horospherical slice probability measure supported on $\cP H_{ \gamma}(\bfh,\Gamma) $, then $\cO_*\sigma$ is supported on $\cQ H_{ \gamma}(\bfh,\Gamma)$ and is horospherical for the ambient stratum component.